-DETROIT – Why are we forced to watch the Detroit Lions every Thanksgiving?
+DETROIT – Why is the country forced to watch our Detroit Lions every Thanksgiving?

 It all started when the Lions were actually the Portsmouth Spartans back in 1929.
 In 1934, owner George Richards bought the team and moved it to Detroit.